Autorack: New designs and current usage

 Railroads of today are still grappling with the problem of loading more and larger vehicles onto autoracks.
 One popular solution is to create a double-length car that is articulated over a single middle truck so that each half of the car is about the same length as a conventional autorack.
 These cars, which can be seen in operation on many of the railroads of the western US (but also seen occasionally in the Great Lakes and Southern Ontario), are brand named AutoMax cars.
 These cars, built by Gunderson (a subsidiary of The Greenbrier Companies) measure 145 ft 4 in long and 20 ft 3 in tall; they feature adjustable interior decks to carry up to 22 light trucks and minivans.
 Thrall produced a competing articulated two-unit design.

 For greater flexibility and to improve car utilization, single-unit autoracks are being built that allow the number of loading levels, or decks, to be easily changed between bilevel (two) and trilevel (three), depending on which is in demand at the time.
-Greenbrier calls their version of this multilevel concept the Multi-Max, while the Union Pacific Railroad builds their own version, called the AutoFlex.
+Greenbrier calls their version of this multilevel concept the Multi-Max, while the Union Pacific Railroad builds their own version, called the AutoMax.

-The railroads have become the primary long-distance transporter of completed automobiles.
+The railroads have become the primary long-distance transporter of newly completed automobiles.
 Using the enclosed tri-level autoracks, they are able to provide lower costs as well as greater protection from in-transit damage (such as that which may occur due to weather and traffic conditions on unenclosed truck semi-trailers).
 When the railroad companies went from the open autoracks to the enclosed, they were able to reduce freight damage claims.
 The enclosed rail cars prevented the autos from getting damaged from falling or thrown rocks, bullets and other forms of vandalism.
 They also stopped the theft of autos and parts from autos and kept hobos from living in the automobiles.

+Autoracks are also used to transport newly manufactured passenger cars and vans in Europe and Asia.
+In Europe, rail cars used for this purpose include but are not limited to CRRC and Ermewa cars operated by DB Cargo and cars operated by Autolink.